4Subsea/waveresponse-python/docs/user_guide/standardized_spectra.rst

 .. note::

-    The Ochi-Hubble spectrum is implemented according to the `paper <https://icce-ojs-tamu.tdl.org/icce/article/view/3066/2731>`_ by M. K. Ochi and E. N. Hubble published in 1976.
+    The Ochi-Hubble spectrum is implemented according to the `orinal paper <https://icce-ojs-tamu.tdl.org/icce/article/view/3066/2731>`_ by M. K. Ochi and E. N. Hubble published in 1976.
 Refer to this paper for full implementation details.